PJC-1/node_one/README.md

 server.listen(3000, '127.0.0.1');

-- One thing we can do is make use of the url method from the request object, in order to log the url that is making the request.
+- One thing we can do is make use of the url property from the request object, in order to log the url that is making the request.
 - example:

 var http = require('http');